View Document

 Clinical Accountability

-(24) The key activities and strategies for clinical accountability including monitoring and supervision of students, monitoring of clinic and staff performance and recruitment) in client participation include:
+(16) The key activities and strategies for clinical accountability (including monitoring and supervision of students, monitoring of clinic and staff performance and recruitment) that support client participation include:

 a.
 Relevant legislation, framework, and standards, internal documents